 Skip to content

-This crepe cake is made with soft paper-thin crepes layered with a sweet, luscious whipped cream cheese filling.
-Also known as mille crepe, it’s as simple as it is impressive!
+This crepe cake is made with 15 soft paper-thin crepes layered with a sweet, luscious whipped cream cheese filling.
+It’s as simple to make as it is unique and impressive!

 Crepe cake with raspberries on top.